RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 [Back to Top](#overview)

 There is a variety of options and settings that can be configured within Visual Studio.
-You are going to explore a few of them in this tutorial.
-Do not skip this section, as you are going to make at least one important configuration change in the project's properties.
+You will explore a few of them in this tutorial.
+Do not skip this section, because you are going to make at least one important configuration change in the project's properties.

 **Exploring the IDE settings**